RobertARandolph/AdmiralBumbleBee.com/Health.md

 This is a list of what I experience, not necessarily all of the potential symptoms.

 * Autonomic Neuropathy
-  * General Hypotension - 85/50 on average
+  * General Hypotension - 85/50 on average.
+100/60 on a good day.
   * [Orthostatic Hypotension](https://en.wikipedia.org/wiki/Orthostatic_hypotension)
   * Postprandial hypotension
   * [Bradycardia](https://en.wikipedia.org/wiki/Bradycardia) - Resting HR in the upper 40s.